Wayfair Labor Day sale: Home deals | CNN Underscored

 Halloween decor

 “I bought these for Halloween decor and I love them!
-They’re quirky and cute,” reads one five-star review of this skull set.
+They’re quirky and cute,” reads one 5-star review of this skull set.

-Child and Black Cat Sitting on a Pumpkin Wooden Wall Decor ($79.99; wayfair.com)
+AMonogram Art Unlimited Child and Black Cat on a Pumpkin Wooden Wall Decor ($77.99; wayfair.com)

 Deck out your front door with a vintage-looking personalized sign.